 TGax Editor: Please make the following changes to the 4th paragraph in this section (D1.4 P137L37):

-The BSS Color field is an unsigned integer whose value is the BSS Color of the BSS corresponding to the AP, IBSS STA, mesh STA or TDLS STA that transmitted this element, except that a value of 0 in this field is used if one or more intended recipient STAs of an HE PPDU is not a member of a transmitting STA's BSS.[3178]
+The BSS Color subfield is an unsigned integer whose value is the BSS Color of the BSS corresponding to the AP, IBSS STA, mesh STA or TDLS STA that transmitted this element and is set as defined in 27.11.4 (BSS_COLOR).[3178]

 TGax Editor: Please make the following changes to the 8th paragraph in this section (D1.4 P137L61):

-The Partial BSS Color field indicates whether or not the BSS applies an AID assignment rule using the partial BSS color bits.
-If the Partial BSS Color field is set to 1, then the 4 least significant bits of BSS color are used in AID assignment.
-If the Partial BSS Color field is set to 0, no partial BSS color bits are used in the AID assignment.[7775]
+The Partial BSS Color subfield is set to 1 to indicate that the BSS applies an AID assignment rule based on the BSS color as defined in 27.16.3 (AID assignment rule); Otherwise is set to 0.[7775]

 TGax Editor: Please make the following changes to the 10th paragraph in this section (D1.4 P138L6):

 The Multiple BSSID AP field is set to 1 to indicate that the AP transmitting this element belongs to a Multiple BSSID set and is set to 0 otherwise.
-A non-AP STA in an infrastructure BSS, an IBSS STA or a mesh STA transmitting this element sets the field to 0.
+A TDLS STA, an IBSS STA or a mesh STA transmitting this element sets the field to 0.

 BSS_COLOR